Boston College Logo

 Interestingly, the institution’s identity does not distinguish between the academic seal and the university-wide logo.
 To this end, it uses the same emblem based on its historical roots.
 Its basic elements are artificial and non-man-made objects.
 The former includes crowns, a shield, and a book; the latter includes the sun and mountains.
 There is also a divine, higher beginning – a reference to the name Jesus Christ and his crucifixion.

 To the right and left of the shield, in the shape of an inverted arch, extends a ribbon with the words “Religioni et Bonis Artibus.”
 It is placed in a circle ruled by thin horizontal lines.
-It is followed by a broad border band with the name of the school in Latin and the year of its foundation in Roman numerals.
+It is followed by a broad border band with the school’s name in Latin and the year of its foundation in Roman numerals.
 Miniature dots separate inscriptions.
 A gold ring runs along the outer edge of the seal.

 Font and Colors